adamluckydo/ontology/Buddhism.md

 4. Mental Formations: Thoughts, emotions, beliefs, stories
 5. Consciousness: Awareness, presence

 By dividing experience into buckets, it's easier to see that every possible "thing" you can recognize falls into one of those buckets.
-This makes staying "awake" to phenomena simpler.
+This makes staying "awake" to phenomena (via meditation) simpler.

 For example, if you feel a pain in your knee, you would normally be likely to immediately feel the unpleasantness of it, subsonsciously label it as "knee pain", and immediately be pulled into a story: Maybe about how you got the injury, how long it will take to heal, or how it's otherwise impacting your life.

 ![The Hero's Journey diagram](heros_journey.jpg)

-"I just wanted to grab a snack..."
+"I just wanted to go on a walk..."

-Looking in terms of the five aggregates is a strategy to break that automatic cycle.
+Looking in terms of the five aggregates is a strategy to break that automatic narrative cycle.
 When you feel that pain, you notice the sensation as "Form", the unpleasantness as "Feeling", and so on.

 The five aggregates view is also depersonalizing: If things are just "aggregates", there's not much reason to care about them.
 Likewise, all of the aggregates are impermanent, unable to permanently satisfy us in a way we'd like, and can't be inherently identified as "me" or "mine".
 The Buddha heavily emphasized these three aspects of phenomena in his teachings, going so far as to proclaim them as...

 #### The Three Characteristics

 In order to end suffering once and for all, drastic measures must be taken.
 Specifically, adopting lenses that cast experience in a less-than-appealing light.
-Or, the Buddha would argue, an accurate light:
+Or, the Buddha would argue, an accurate light.
+These lenses are:

 1. Impermanence: Everything changes, nothing lasts
-2. Unsatisfactory (highly contended translation): Phenomena is "a bummer", or "not quite it", or, if you're really hardcore, "suffering"
+2. Unsatisfactoriness (highly contended translation): Phenomena is "a bummer", or "not quite it", or, if you're really hardcore, "suffering"
 3. Non-self: No phenomena is "I" or "me" or "mine".
 That is, there is no agent owning, controlling, or even witnessing phenomena.
 There is just experience.

 Sound a bit... bleak?
 Maybe this Buddha guy needed a good karaoke night.
 Or maybe he just _really_ wanted people to awaken at whatever the cost.

-There's a quote from him that goes (roughly):
+There's a quote from him that goes (roughly, paraphrased from Rob Burbea[1]):

 "If you could make a deal, that every day for a hundred years, you would be stabbed with one hundred spears in the morning, stabbed again one hundred times at noon, and one hundred more times in the evening, but with a guarantee that at the end of those hundred years you’d gain full awakening, that would be a deal worth taking."